 Although undoubtedly important, employing direct, equal communications is not sufficient to actively engage women on a leadership level.
 Even if an organization has a robust engagement program that identifies and stewards women donors, proposals for support might be geared toward men with a more transactional appeal.

-Melinda Gates of the Bill and Melinda Gates Foundation recently stated in an interview that “it’s not just a matter of adding a name to a fundraising letter.
+Melinda Gates of the Bill and Melinda Gates Foundation stated in a 2019 interview that “it’s not just a matter of adding a name to a fundraising letter.
 We’ve learned from new platforms…that women give differently than men do.”

 Studies show that women are more persuaded by the emotional and community impacts of their giving, and less motivated by strategic or tax-related purposes.
 As such, organizations can tailor proposals to specifically highlight meaningful ways women’s philanthropy will transform an organization and its beneficiaries and offer other avenues for engagement, like volunteering.
 Women are also increasingly engaged with women’s foundations and funds and donor circles that pool resources to increase giving impact collaboratively and track impact over time.
 Organizations should be aware of any of these groups operating in their area with similar focal areas to develop potential partnerships.